-- (1) Within the time prescribed by the Order Referring Case to Alternative

-Dispute Resolution, the parties must notify the Clerk in writing of the parties' choice of a neutral.
+(1) Within the time prescribed by the Order Referring Case to AlternativeDispute Resolution, the parties must notify the Clerk in writing of the parties' choice of a neutral.If the parties fail timely to select a neutral, the Clerk will select a certified neutral from the list and notify the parties.

-If the parties fail timely to select a neutral, the Clerk will select a certified neutral from the list and notify the parties. - (2) Notwithstanding subsection (B)(1), the Court, in consultation with the parties, may appoint a neutral who has special subject matter expertise germane to a particular case, whether or not the individual is on the list of certified neutrals.
-Parties must file a: - (a) Motion for leave to designate a neutral not on the list of certified neutrals maintained by the Court.
-The motion must include the reason for the selection of the neutral; and - (b) Notice of non-court certified neutral request form, which may be found on the Court's website here. - (3) The Clerk will send a Notice of Appointment of Neutral to the parties and to the individual designated by the parties, after lead counsel has confirmed the neutral's availability.
+(2) Notwithstanding subsection (B)(1), the Court, in consultation with the parties, may appoint a neutral who has special subject matter expertise germane to a particular case, whether or not the individual is on the list of certified neutrals.
+Parties must file a:

+(a) Motion for leave to designate a neutral not on the list of certified neutrals maintained by the Court.
+The motion must include the reason for the selection of the neutral; and

+(b) Notice of non-court certified neutral request form, which may be found on the Court's website here.

+(3) The Clerk will send a Notice of Appointment of Neutral to the parties and to the individual designated by the parties, after lead counsel has confirmed the neutral's availability.
 Upon receipt of the Notice of Appointment, lead counsel must send to the neutral a copy of the Order Referring Case to Alternative Dispute Resolution.
-The appointment will be effective until the neutral notifies the Court in writing that the referral has been concluded.